webrecorder/pywb/README.rst

   for all options.

 * ``cdx-server`` -- a CDX API only server which returns a responses about CDX captures in bulk.
-  Includes most of the features of the `original cdx server implementation <https://github.com/internetarchive/wayback/tree/master/wayback-cdx-server>`_, updated documentation coming soon.
+See `CDX Server API <https://github.com/ikreymer/pywb/wiki/CDX-Server-API>`_ for an updated documentation on the latest query api.

 * ``proxy-cert-auth`` -- a utility to support proxy mode.
 It can be used in CA root certificate, or per-host certificate with an existing root cert.